umesh-yadav/namaste-react/notes/notes-ep-2.md

 npx parcel build index.html

-#browserslist - the package which is used to make your app Compatible with older browser versions.
+# browserslist - the package which is used to make your app Compatible with older browser versions.

-1. What is a bundler?
+# 1. What is a bundler?
 A bundler is a development tool that combines many JavaScript code files into a single one that is production-ready loadable in the browser

 For example: